Ladies … It Is Time To Lead Like A Woman

 Here are some tips to bring your strong feminine energy to work.

 1. Recognise your strengths.
 Start by recognising and acknowledging your unique strengths.
 Are you bringing all of who you are and what you are capable of to your role?

 2. Connect even more.
-We women love to connect and we are good at it.
+We love to connect and we are good at it.
 So do more of it!
 But lets also be a little strategic about it.
-Who can you connect, network and build a relationship with, who might be able to support you and help you to tap into leadership opportunities.
+Who can you connect, network and build a relationship with, who might be able to support you and help you tap into new leadership opportunities.

 3. Collaborate for powerful outcomes.
 Collaboration is a key strength of many women.
 It is time to break down the barriers and competitive nature of many workplaces and start working more effectively together to reach a common goal.

 Get your team on board.
 We all bring so much more to our work if we feel involved and included.
 An engaged team will bring you results that will get you noticed!

 4. Dress like a woman.
 Stop blending in and looking like one of the men at work.
 Identify your style, dress for success and bring a touch of femininity to your outfit.
 However, keep it professional.
 There is no place for your “girls” being out on show in the office.